Dictionary.com

 1. to inhale and exhale (air); breathe

-2. intr to undergo the process of respiration
+2. (intr) to undergo the process of respiration

-to breathe again in a relaxed or easy manner, as after stress or exertion
+3. literary to breathe again in a relaxed or easy manner, as after stress or exertion

 "Collins English Dictionary — Complete & Unabridged" 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Origin of respire1
+Origin of respire

-1375–1425; late Middle English respiren < Latin respīrāre, equivalent to re- re- + spīrāre to breathe; spirit
+1375–1425; late Middle English respiren < Latin respīrāre, equivalent to re- re- + spīrāre to breathe; see spirit

 Example Sentences